Most popular ways to explore South Israel

 Church of the Holy Sepulchre is a Basilica dating to the 4th century and is marked as the site of Jesus’s tomb.
 It is located in the Old City of Jerusalem.
 It is also the place of crucifixion of Jesus Christ.
 It is also known as the Church of the Resurrection Anastasis.

 Masada is King Herod’s Palace is an ancient fortification in the Southern District of Israel in Judean Desert on the massive plateau overlooking the Dead Sea.
-It has a Roman-style bathhouse with long winding paths reaching to the fortress in a cable car.
+It has a Roman-style bathhouse with long winding paths reaching to the fortress in a cable car makes it one of the Most popular ways to explore South Israel.

 Western Wall are the remnants of ancient wall of temple courtyard and a sacred site.
 It is also called Wailing Wall or Kotel and is an ancient limestone wall in the Old City of Jerusalem.